 In case of problems with one of the University’s websites, please contact the Service Desk via email servicedesk [at] lu [dot] se or telephone +46 46 222 90 00.
 Always state the web address (URL) for the page concerned.

 Graphic design and templates for websites

+For websites produced on behalf of Lund University there is a style guide with examples of different page types, content components and html code produced by SamWeb.
 The websites that become part of the University-wide web solution in Drupal are automatically adapted to the web templates.
-Organisations that have their own online publication systems, and are thereby individually responsible for implementing the graphic design, are also responsible for implementing the styleguide in each system.
+Organisations that have their own online publication systems, and are thereby individually responsible for implementing the graphic design, are also responsible for implementing the framework in the style guide in each system.

 - Read more about the styleguide and how to apply the graphic design for the web